Spotify Camp Nou history: From 1957 to today

 Espai Barça project begins (2023)

-Work on the Espai Barça redevelopment officially began in 2023, signaling the start of a bold transformation for the stadium and surrounding facilities.
-During construction, FC Barcelona temporarily relocated matches to the Estadi Olímpic Lluís Companys.
-The goal is to modernize Spotify Camp Nou while preserving its legacy.
+Work on the Espai Barça redevelopment officially began in 2023, signaling a bold transformation of the stadium and surrounding facilities.
+FC Barcelona played at Estadi Olímpic Lluís Companys during this period and returned to Spotify Camp Nou in late 2025, with matches now taking place while the final stages of construction continue.

 The future of Spotify Camp Nou (2026)

-The renovation is expected to finish in 2026.
+The renovation is expected to be fully completed in 2027.
 Key upgrades include:

 • A new roof covering all seats